 - Measuring awareness, attitudes, and image

-- Tracking product usage behavior
+- Tracking product usage behaviour

 - Diagnosing immediate business problems